Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Longjing tea leaves on an isolated white background.

-Brewing: Longjing tea is typically brewed using a specific method known as the Gongfu tea ceremony.
-The tea leaves are steeped in a small teapot or a glass, using water at a temperature around 80°C (176°F).
+In China, Longjing is traditionally brewed in a Gongfu tea ceremony.
+The tea leaves are steeped in a small teapot or a glass, using water at around 80ยฐC (176ยฐF).
 The leaves can be infused multiple times, and each infusion reveals different flavors and aromas.

 Matcha